lavinia roberts

 A little girl, Leona is trapped in night.
 She meets a child, and decides that she must be the Moon’s Child.
 Together, they travel through night, a place of stories, song, dance, and mystery, heading towards day.

-Nature Consortium, The New Alchemists, Seattle, WA, Aug.
+Nature Consortium, The New Alchemists, (Production) Seattle, WA – Aug.
 2015

-Staged Reading in Unheard Focus Festival 2015, The Bread & Roses Theatre, Goblin Baby Theatre Company, London, UK, Feb.
+Unheard Focus Festival 2015, The Bread & Roses Theatre, Goblin Baby Theatre Company, (Staged Reading) London, UK – Feb.
 2015

 Eaten Voices